NASA-PDS/naif-pds4-bundler/docs/source/30_spice_kernel_archive_preparation_guide.rst

     4. checking the result and finishing up

-    5. if needed, packaging and delivering the data set to NAIF
+    5. if needed, packaging and delivering the archive to NAIF

 Each of these steps is described in a separate section below.